-- Change of land use to 'Child Care Premises' (from 'Single House'). - Capacity for 20 children. - Two full time staff members and one casual staff member for lunch cover.
+- Change of land use to 'Child Care Premises' (from 'Single House'). - Capacity for 20 children.

-- Operating hours Monday to Friday between 7.00am to 6.00pm. - Four on-site car parking bays. - Minor façade and internal modifications to the building. - Wall sign facing Currambine Boulevard.
+- Two full time staff members and one casual staff member for lunch cover. - Operating hours Monday to Friday between 7.00am to 6.00pm. - Four on-site car parking bays. - Minor façade and internal modifications to the building. - Wall sign facing Currambine Boulevard.

-The development plans and supporting information for the development are provided in Attachments 2 to 6 of this Report.
+The development plans and supporting information for the development are provided in Attachments 2 to 6 of Report CJ164-11/20.